Skip to content

 Culter Fell — common questions

 Culter Fell is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 613m of ascent and takes most walkers 4-6 hours.
-Terrain: Tarmac and gravel road for the approach, then short sheep-cropped grass with a faint quad track most of the way to the top.
+Ground conditions: Tarmac and gravel road for the approach, then short sheep-cropped grass with a faint quad track most of the way to the top.

-Can I bring my dog up Culter Fell?
+Can dogs go up Culter Fell?

-Is there mobile signal on Culter Fell?
+Will I get phone signal on Culter Fell?

 Good signal near Biggar; 2-3 bars on the summit